 The precise mechanism used varies, however the syntax and framework is organised around the principles of:

 Humans should not have to write templated SQL.

 Since routines in BigQuery can only be executed on code which is in the exact same physical location, the deployment process mirrors the entire

-flowfunctions function set to all required Google Cloud regions (both multi-region and single region).
+flowfunctions function set to all required Google Cloud regions (both multi-region, dual-region and single region).
 The projects are named by appending a double hyphen and the lowercase region identifier:

-The function sets are then either aligned to the BigQuery language (e.g.
+The function sets are then aligned to the functional application (e.g.

 LOAD), which are themselves aligned as closely as possible to the equivalent BigQuery statements.
 The functions are then called using the standard

 SELECT syntax depending on the function type, for example the function